eusebiu/ReplayVR-Demo/README.md

 Tested on:
 - VRTK 3.2.1, 3.3.0
-- SteamVR 1.2.3
+- HTC Vive (on SteamVR 1.2.3 for Unity), VRTK Simulator (also tested recording on HTC Vive and played on simulator)
-- HTC Vive, VRTK Simulator (also tested recording on HTC Vive and played on simulator) (Oculus support is comming)
+- Oculus Rift (using Oculus Integration for Unity)

 Currently, the recording is supported only in Unity Editor.